Skip to content

 How are database indexes created?

 Indexes are usually created based on one or more table columns.
 The process of creating an index involves creating a separate data structure for these columns that contains the index key values and their pointers to the associated data rows.
 When a query involves an indexed column, the database can use the index to quickly find the required row.
-Indexes can be created through SQL statements from the database management system, such as CREATE INDEX
+Indexes can be created through SQL statements from the database management system, such as CREATE INDEX.

-and we want to create a composite index on the last_name
+Suppose we have a table called employees and we want to create a composite index on the last_name and first_name columns on this table:

 CREATE INDEX idx_employees_names